Streetsville GO Station

 Streetsville GO Station is a GO Transit railway station on the Milton line in the Greater Toronto Area, Ontario, Canada.
 It is located in the community of Streetsville in Mississauga.

 Like most GO stations, Streetsville offers parking for commuters, a bus loop, a station building housing ticket sales and a waiting room.
 There is limited external exposed shelter for bus passengers.
 A new lot with 135 additional spaces was constructed in 2015.

-Although ridership on the Milton line has grown beyond GO's expectations, it is not possible to run more trains because the tracks are already busy with Canadian Pacific Railway freight traffic.
+Although ridership on the Milton line has grown beyond GO's expectations, it is not possible to run more trains because the tracks are already busy with Canadian Pacific Kansas City freight traffic.
 In order to increase capacity, GO plans to extend the platforms to accommodate trains with twelve carriages rather than the current ten.
 As a temporary solution, extensive train-bus services help alleviate congestion.

 Streetsville is one of several stations on the Milton Line, along with Dixie and Milton to offer facilities for mobility challenged passengers.